 This same principle is what makes these cookies soft and good for multiple days after making them.
 But, they still have that nice chew to them!
 Best of both worlds.

 These apple oatmeal cookies are pretty simple and straightforward to make.

 They involve the typical creaming technique for the butter and sugars and then mixing in the dry ingredients.
 Then you add the oatmeal, apples and cranberries and wah-lah, you have delicious cookie dough.

-There are a few tips though to make sure you get the best possible apple oatmeal cookies!
+Follow these tips for the best possible apple oatmeal cookies!